CatUnderTheLeaf/catundertheleaf.github.io/_posts/2024-04-02-aws-simulation3.md

 {% endhighlight %}
 and you will see a car on a race track, now we have a car model and need to somehow control it.
 ![car model in world](/assets/car_track.png)

+## View from the camera

+The car camera images are being published to the `/camera/zed/rgb/image_rect_color` topic.

+You can view the camera feed by using the `rqt_image_view`, just run:

+{% highlight shell %}
+$ rqt_image_view
+{% endhighlight %}

+A GUI will appear, and you can select the `/camera/zed/rgb/image_rect_color` topic from the dropdown menu to view the camera feed.

+Alternatively, you can use `image_view` with the following command:

+{% highlight shell %}
+$ rosrun image_view image_view image:=/camera/zed/rgb/image_rect_color
+{% endhighlight %}
+This will open a window displaying the live feed from the camera attached to your ROS agent in the Gazebo simulation.

 <a href="{{next_post.url | escape}}">Next: {{ next_post.subtitle }}</a>